corrode/corrode.github.io/content/blog/handling-none-option/index.md

 Moreover, I advise people to avoid `unwrap` in production code, as this sets a bad example.

-During trainings, this is where I pause for a moment and explain the error message.
+During trainings, this is where I pause for a moment and explain the error and that it is completely normal to stumble over this issue.
 It's a great point where we dig deeper to understand the root cause of the problem.

 Okay, I've kept you waiting long enough.
 Let's demystify this error message.

-## Why doesn't `?` work with `Option`?
+## Why doesn't `?` just work with `Option`?

 The `?` operator takes a `Result` and unwraps it, returning the value inside if it is `Ok`, or returning early if it is `Err`.